sourmash-bio/sourmash/doc/command-line.md

 --ksizes K1[,K2,K3] -- one or more k-mer sizes to use; default is 31 --force -- recompute existing signatures; convert non-DNA characters to N --output -- save all the signatures to this file; can be '-' for stdout.
+--track-abundance -- compute and save k-mer abundances.
+--name-from-first -- name the signature based on the first sequence in the file --singleton -- instead of computing a single signature for each input file,
+               compute one for each sequence
+--merged <name> -- compute a single signature for all of the input files,
+                   naming it <name>
 ```
 ### `sourmash compare`